nguyensjsu/sp18-202-doubledragon/Project Journal.md

 Jigar Soni

 ### What I plan to do this Week:
+Study the working of different games.
+Study various game engines.

 ### What blockers I have:
+I think greenfoot is the app engine on which we should start building a small game from scratch.

 ### Team Member Name:
 Heli Desai